What is the real market size of the resale market?

 We include peer-to-peer secondhand sales, consignment and vintage shops, charity and thrift stores, brand or retailer pre-owned programs, and refurbished or open-box goods that were previously owned or used.

-We exclude sales of brand-new overstock in outlets or off-price channels, purely business-to-business liquidation of new inventory, and non-ownership models such as rental, subscriptions, and sharing platforms.
+We exclude sales of brand-new overstock in outlets or off-price channels, purely B2B liquidation of new inventory, and non-ownership models such as rental, subscriptions, and sharing platforms.

 In our resale market deck, we will give you useful market maps and grids